Trump picks U.S. Pacific Command chief Harry Harris to be ambassador to Australia | The Japan Times

 The White House announced the move in a statement Friday, calling Harris “a highly decorated, combat proven Naval officer with extensive knowledge, leadership and geo-political expertise in the Indo-Pacific region” and 39 years of experience in the U.S. Navy.

-He was the first Asian-American to achieve the rank of admiral in the U.S. Navy.
+Harris, who was the first Asian-American to achieve the rank of admiral in the U.S. Navy, could play a key role in promoting the Trump administration’s strategy for “a free and open Indo-Pacific region” and ensuring a rules-based regional order in partnership with Japan, India and Australia.

-Harris is currently in the final year of his three-year tour as head of Pacific Command and is due to retire soon.
+Currently in the final year of his three-year tour as head of Pacific Command, Harris is due to retire soon.
 He has been known as an outspoken backer of a strong response to China’s aggressive moves in the East and South China seas, coining the term “Great Wall of Sand” to describe Beijing’s strategy of building up and militarizing disputed features in the South China Sea.

 He has echoed Trump’s “maximum pressure” strategy for dealing with Pyongyang, saying in November that military-backed diplomacy is needed to deal with North Korea.